mozman/ezdxf/docs/source/sections/classes.rst

     .. attribute:: classes

-        Storage of all :class:`~ezdxf.entities.DXFClass` objects, they are not stored in the entities database, because CLASS has no handle attribute.
+        Storage of all :class:`~ezdxf.entities.DXFClass` objects, they are not stored in the entities database, because CLASS instances do not have a handle attribute.

     .. method:: register